Summary

 =0.10

-As the formula is copied down, the formula returns calculated "percent absent" for each class listed in the table.
+As the formula is copied down, the formula returns the calculated "percent absent" for each class listed in the table.
 These results are decimal numbers formatted with the Percentage number format.

 Formatting percentages in Excel